VimHalen/InterLivre/README.md

 the other, then that will be true for the output recording too.

 ## Disclaimers
 I wrote InterLivre over a couple of weekends in summer, 2024.
-It's a quick hobby project and primarily meant for my own use.
+It's a quick hobby project and mainly for my own use.
 I'm posting it in case it can be helpful to anyone else.
-Be warned, it's very lightly tested software... use it at your own risk!
+It's very lightly tested software...

-Also, I don't know if listening to interleaved audiobooks like this will be a particularly effective way of practising or not.
-I'm experimenting with it.
-So far, I've listened to two interleaved novels and I think this is helpful for me, but it's still too early to know.

 ## Dependencies
-InterLivre makes use of the following libraries/packages, which are open source and free (and awesome):
+InterLivre makes use of the following opensource and free libraries/packages:

 * [FFmpeg](https://www.ffmpeg.org)
   * [FFmpeg license page](https://www.ffmpeg.org/legal.html)